nimmis/docker-ubuntu/README.md

 ### Output information to docker logs

-The console output is owned by the my_init process so any output from commands woun't show in the docker log.
-To send a text from any command, either at startup och during run, append the output to the file /var/log/startup.log, e.g sending specific text to log
+The console output is owned by the my_init process so any output from commands won't show in the docker log.
+To send a text from any command, either at startup or during run, append the output to the file **/var/log/startup.log**, e.g sending specific text to log

 	echo "Application is finished" >> /var/log/startup.log